fastoch/Networking/VLAN_Trunk_Links.md

 Normally, we would connect one switch to another to extend our number of ports.
 But we have cut our network into VLANs now.
 So how do we connect the two switches together?

-- Should we run a link between our switches for each VLAN?
+Should we run a link between our switches for each VLAN?
--
+We could, but what happens if we have many VLANs?
+We would be out of ports pretty quickly.

 ---